Egypt frees journalist detained while covering Luxor unrest

 The 30-year-old mother of two was in Luxor on Saturday morning to cover unrest in the village of el-Awamiya, following the death of a man allegedly at the hands of police last week, according to Amnesty International.

-Her employer, the al-Manassa news website, lost contact with her.
+Mostafa’s employer, the al-Manassa news website, lost contact with her.
 She appeared on Sunday at the headquarters of Egypt’s state security prosecution in the capital, Cairo, where prosecutors interrogated her and ordered her to remain in custody for 15 days, according to Abdel-Rady.

 Public Prosecutor Hamada el-Sawy ordered her release on Monday pending investigation into accusations of using social media to “disseminate fake news aiming at disturbing public security and peace.”
 Mostafa denied the accusations, saying that she was doing her work as a journalist.

+Also Wednesday, prosecutors said they had ordered the arrest of the Luxor man, Eiwis el-Rawy, along with several relatives, for interrogation on terror-related charges.
+They were subsequently notified that el-Rawy had died resisting arrest by police sent to his home.

+The prosecutors’ statement also said el-Rawy’s father denied reports his son died at home, resisting arrest.
+It was the first official comment from authorities on the man’s death, which had stirred up controversy over the past week.

-Mostafa had recently reported on the death of a young man while in police detention in Cairo in September, and an alleged 2014 gang rape of a 17-year-old girl that surfaced recently and shocked the conservative Egyptian society.
+Mostafa had also recently reported on the death of a young man while in police detention in Cairo in September, and an alleged 2014 gang rape of a 17-year-old girl that surfaced recently and shocked the conservative Egyptian society.

 Several media watchdogs decried Mostafa’s detention as the latest in a widening government crackdown on dissent and media.